os-fpga/rapid_power_estimator/docs/source/user_guide/FPGA_index.rst

     #.
 For **Boot Clock** & **RC Oscillator** sources refer to your device's datasheet and enter frequencies accordingly.
 5. Select the Clock State - default is **active**
     #.
 Active for regular clock signals
     #.
-Idle for unused not actively toggling or gated off signals
+Gated for unused not actively toggling or gated off signals

 Repeat the steps above for each clock used in the RTL design.